 - Respiratory Medicine

-Finally, what do the consultants on the NCN think?
-How is their advice helping GPs, patients and Secondary Care?
+Consultants on the NCN enjoy answering calls from GPs around the country and knowing that their advice is helping GPs, patients and Secondary Care.
 Click here to read their case studies.

 If you have any questions about our National Network for Elective Care, contact us on 018656 261467, email firstname.lastname@example.org or fill in the short form below.